The Future of the Semiconductor Industry

 Vertically integrated systems companies will also be pushing the demands of semiconductor designs, as non-traditional semiconductor companies produce their own devices and platforms to support their ecosystems.

-“Apple is designing more of its own chips to gain greater control over the performance of its devices and differentiate them from rivals.” — Bloomberg
+“Apple is designing more of its own chips to gain greater control over the performance of its devices and differentiate them from rivals.”
+(Bloomberg)

-So, What’s the Future of Semiconductor Design?
+Key Challenges for the Future of the Semiconductor Industry

 What Causes These Challenges?